tanvi217/Lightweight-Java-Database-Engine/README.md

 ## Features

 - **Disk-Backed Buffer Manager**
   A fixed-size buffer pool with LRU eviction, dirty-page tracking, and pin-counts to coordinate safe concurrent access.
-Pages are persisted to a binary file at fixed offsets (pageId × pageSize) :contentReference[oaicite:0]{index=0}.
+Pages are persisted to a binary file at fixed offsets

 - **B⁺-Tree Index**
-  A disk-based B⁺-tree layered on the buffer manager, supporting insertions, point queries, and range queries over serialized key–RID entries :contentReference[oaicite:1]{index=1}.
+  A disk-based B⁺-tree layered on the buffer manager, supporting insertions, point queries, and range queries

 - **Pipelined Query Executor**
   Implements Scan, Selection, Projection and Block Nested-Loop Join operators that stream tuples one at a time and materialize only as needed.
-Includes I/O cost estimation based on a derived block-nested-loop formula .

 - **IMDb Dataset Support**
-  Preprocessors and loaders for IMDb TSV files (`title.basics`, `title.principals`, `name.basics`) so you can benchmark real data.
+  Uses IMDb TSV files (`title.basics`, `title.principals`, `name.basics`) for testing purposes

 - **Automated Build & Tests**
   Apache Ant build scripts, JUnit tests for all components, and example shell wrappers for running end-to-end queries.